PGCE, M.A. (Couns. Psych.), DIPC

 Life coaching is a service that I offer, having completed the Advanced Diploma in Practitioner Coaching course through The Coaching Centre.
 This comprehensive course enables certification with the International Coach Federation, and COMENSA (Coaches and Mentors of South Africa).
-Are you considering entering coaching?
-Let me tell you more about it.

 Life coaching is a goal-oriented learning process that is facilitated by a collaborative, professional relationship between the coach and the client.
 It is about change, to a greater or lesser extent.
 It is about accepting the dare to ask yourself what you really want, how you really want to be engaging with your one life, and giving yourself permission to take these desires seriously.
 It involves having the courage to step out of your comfort zone and into the unknown territory between where you are now and where you want to get to.
 It involves being supported, challenged and held accountable in the service of your desired outcomes.